-Basement leaks are by far the most common house repair faced by home owners.
-In fact, 98% of all homes will have a leak in the basement at some point, and insurance companies report basement water damage due to foundation leakage to be the most common insurance claim maid by homeowners.
+Basement leaks are by far the most common house repair faced by homeowners.
+In fact, 98% of all homes will have a leak in the basement at some point, and insurance companies report basement water damage due to foundation leakage to be the most common insurance claim made by homeowners.

 When the basement leaks, many people assume there must be a problem with the weeping tile.
 Though this might be the case in some circumstances, it is rarely the actual cause of a wet basement.
 After performing tens of thousands of foundation repairs over many years, our experience at The Crack Doctor indicates that the most common causes of basement leaks in order of percentage are as follows:

 - Leaking Tie Rod Holes